Mango — Nutrients, Health Benefits, And Shopping Tips

 How to store mango

-Unripe mangoes can be stored at room temperature until they ripen.
-Once ripe, transfer them to the refrigerator to extend their freshness for several days.
-Keep them in a crisper drawer or on a shelf away from other fruits.
+Unripe mangoes can be kept at room temperature until they become ripe.
+After ripening, move them to the refrigerator to prolong their freshness for about 3-5 days.
+Store them in a crisper drawer or on a shelf, ensuring they are separated from other fruits.

 ✅ Extra Tip